Scripting

 will display the message "Hi, I'm uncle Ted!".

-Variables are represented by a dollar sign ($) followed by the name of the variable.
+Variables are represented by a dollar sign ($) followed by the variable name.

-Names start with a letter or underscore, followed by any number of letters, numbers, or underscores.
+Names begin with a letter or underscore, followed by any number of letters, numbers, or underscores.

 Letters are a-z and A-Z.

 Variable names are case-sensitive.
-The scope and lifetime of a variable begins and ends with the script where it has been defined.
+The scope and lifetime of a variable begins and ends with the script in which it is defined.

 Some Sample Scripts